Felix3qH4/Mobiliteit.lu-API-documentation/documentation.md

 You always have to pass "accessId" so your API-Key and "id", the id of the stop/station you want the data from.

 Available arguments for the departure board:
+(When you see "???" it means that further information is needed)

 | Argument Name | Mandatory | Value | Description                                         |
 | ------------- | --------- | ----- | -----------                                         |